sensu/sensu-docs/content/sensu-go/5.15/sensuctl/reference.md

 ## Environment variables

-Sensuctl includes `sensuctl env` command to help in exporting and setting environment variables on your systems.
+Sensuctl includes `sensuctl env` command to help export and set environment variables on your systems.

+{{< highlight text >}}
+SENSU_API_URL                    URL of the sensu backend API in sensuctl SENSU_NAMESPACE                  Name of the current namespace in sensuctl SENSU_FORMAT                     Set output format in sensuctl (e.g. JSON, YAML, etc.)
+SENSU_ACCESS_TOKEN               Current API access token in sensuctl SENSU_ACCESS_TOKEN_EXPIRES_AT    Timestamp specifying when the current API access token expires SENSU_REFRESH_TOKEN              Refresh token used to obtain a new access token SENSU_TRUSTED_CA_FILE            Path to a trusted CA file if set in sensuctl SENSU_INSECURE_SKIP_TLS_VERIFY   Boolean value that can be set to skip TLS verification
+{{< /highlight >}}

 ### Usage